bajamircea/bajamircea.github.io/_posts/2020-04-28-how-vector-works-push-back.markdown

 If there is space the value can be copied/moved, and the `end` pointer incremented.
 This case has obvious `O(1)` time complexity.

-If there is no space, the capacity has to be increased before the value is copied/moved:
+If there is no space in the existing array:
 1. a larger array needs to be allocated
+1. the new value is constructed at the correct position in the larger array (this is done at this point in case it references existing values)
 1. the existing values copied/moved across
+1. the old values are destroyed
 1. the previous smaller array is deleted
-1. then and the `begin`, `end` and `capacity` pointers adjusted accordingly.
+1. the `begin`, `end` and `capacity` pointers adjusted accordingly.

 ![Vector](/assets/2020-04-28-how-vector-works-push-back/01-resize.png)